MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/multidimensional-models/create-a-cube-from-a-template-without-using-a-data-source-view.md

 ---
+description: "Create a Cube from a template without using a Data Source View"
 title: "Create a Cube from a template without using a Data Source View | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"